T3DocumentationStarter/Public-Info-055/Documentation/Configuration/Index.rst

 Scroll animation
 ================

-This feature is is enabled by default.
+This feature is using the `AOS-library <http://michalsnik.github.io/aos/>`__ and is enabled by default.
 It allows to animate content elements while the page is being scrolled.

 Use the constant editor to disable the feature (category "PIZPALUE: CUSTOMER BASE - Features") or configure it further (category "PIZPALUE: CUSTOMER VARIOUS - Animation").